 People saw nothing but red in their portfolios, but with Overnight Trades, none of that matters.

-My screening system showed me Kellogg’s was right for an Overnight Trade.
+My screening system showed me Kellogg was right for an Overnight Trade.

 So, on July 31, at 12:37 p.m., I told members it was time to strike.